CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     Notice the Customer table has all the steps documented.
 Now let’s save this view.

-17. We need to save the Customer query as it has all the steps.
+17. We need to save the Customers query as it has all the steps.
 We need to Enable load.
 Select the **ellipsis** in the **Customer** query box.
 18. Make sure **Enable load** is checked.

     ![](../media/lab-03/image096.jpg)